 Embracing Uncertainty: From Toxic Productivity to Experimental Living

-We live in a world that constantly tells us to have a plan, hit milestones, and measure ourselves against others.
-Yet beneath these pressures, many of us are caught in subconscious mindsets that shape how we approach uncertainty, goals, and personal growth.
+We often hear that we should make plans, reach milestones, and compare ourselves to others.
+But beneath these pressures, many of us harbor hidden mindsets that shape how we handle uncertainty, set goals, and grow.

 Subconscious Mindsets